 The piriformis is one of the small muscles deep in the buttocks that rotates the leg outwards.
 Running from the base of the spine, it attaches to the thigh bone (femur) roughly where the crease in your backside ends.

 The sciatic nerve runs very close to this muscle and sometimes (in about 15 per cent of people) it runs through the muscle.
 If the muscle becomes tight, this can put pressure on the sciatic nerve and cause pain in the buttock, which can also run down the leg.

 Overuse, an uneven running gait, or even lower spine issues can cause a problem to arise.
 Commonly the cause is a tight adductor muscle with an abductor muscle (on the outside of the hip) not working in tandem with one another.
 The consequence of this is that the piriformis ends up acting as an abductor (lifting the leg to the side).
 This forces the piriformis to work harder than it would normally have to, so it becomes strained and tightens up.

 What can you do to prevent piriformis syndrome?

-Stretching the piriformis muscle as part of a general strengthening programme can help alleviate the problem.
+Stretching the piriformis muscle as part of a general strengthening program can help alleviate the problem.
 It is important to not just pay attention to the piriformis muscle, but also to the other muscles around the pelvis — the adductors, hip flexors and gluteus muscles — which should also be stretched.